ABsolutelyWeb/FarmerFranksFruitStand/README.md

 # Farmer Frank's Fruit Stand: A JSON Display Application

+## UPDATE
+Application no longer works since host removed JSON data.
+However, the code is still available to examine.

 ## Introduction
 I created a web application that takes JSON data from a source and displays specific information to a view.
 It displays a wide array of fruits for sale by various farms in Connecticut.
 My application does NOT require any for-pay software to function.